KErez/yassi/README.md

 You can register any amount of middlewares for yassit, select and observe before and/or after it.

 ## To Do
+1. Reduce the need of touch and update in most cases - provide a Proxy for objects so each property change will trigger the store (on first level only)
 1. Make ```@yassi``` work on different instances of a class.
 Right now it support only one instance of a class
 1. Export the store and yassi via single api file (index.ts may suffice)
-1. Check other solutions to avoid the use of yassiStore.touch and/or update
 1. Run benchmark against known stores
 1. Add more examples
 1. Add UI tools/extensions